Who are we?

 In addition to benefiting the education project, the sale of this coffee provides funding to the coffee growers of Productores de Café La Familia.
 These farmers work to constantly improve the quality of their coffee and enhance their production methods to earn the distinction of Specialty Grade.

-Our Building Bridges committee will be selling this delicious coffee both in whole bean and ground for $12/pound (decaf is available for $15/lb) after all the masses the second weekend of the month.
+Our Building Bridges committee will be selling this delicious coffee both in whole bean and ground for $12/pound (decaf is available for $15/lb) after Masses once a month, keep an eye on the bulletin to know when.